-Research on the low engagement of fathers in family- and child-oriented social work interventions has focused on obstacles originating on the level of the father, the mother, or the social worker.
-Much less attention has been devoted to the organizational aspects of the services.

-This paper employs the methodology of organizational ethnography to look into family social services, by interviweingforty-one social workers in six municipal DepartmentsD of Social Services in Israel.

-Our findings reveal that what characterizes the organizational treatment of fathers is the primary contact person assumption – the organization’s assumption that one person should be designated as primary conatct in the routine course of an intervention.
-Together with gendered, political and cultural factors leading to the mother's preference, this results in a full or partial exclusion of fathers from family- and child-oriented interventions.
+Research on the low level of engagement of fathers in family- and child-oriented social work interventions has focused on individual factors relating to the father, to the mother, or the social worker.
+Much less attention has been paid to the impact of organizational aspects of the social work services themselves.
+This article uses the methodology of organizational ethnography to examine this impact on the engagement of fathers in those services provided by municipal departments of social services in Israel.
+We found that service delivery was structured by the primary contact person assumption—that one person should be designated as the primary contact in the routine course of an intervention.
+Together with gendered, political, and cultural factors that support preference for the mother, this structuring assumption results in a full or partial exclusion of fathers from family- and child-oriented interventions.

-Introduction

-The low participation rates of fathers in child and family-oriented social work interventions have recently drawn scholars and practitioners' attention.
-While the importance of paternal involvement in childcare in general and social work interventions specifically has been acknowledged for decades, and despite efforts by the services to engage fathers, father participation in these interventions remains low.
+Given the recognized importance of paternal involvement to the well-being of the family unit and to children, the low participation rates of fathers in child- and family-oriented social work interventions are of concern to both scholars and practitioners.
+Despite efforts by social service programs to specifically engage fathers, their participation in these interventions remains low.

-Existing research has pointed to three central sources to father absence: fathers' reluctance to access the services; mothers' role as gatekeepers, preventing fathers' access to the services; and the role of the services themselves.
-The last has mainly focused on social workers' attitudes and perceptions as the cause of father absence.
+Existing research has pointed to three central causes for this low level of engagement: fathers' reluctance to access the services, mothers' role as gatekeepers that hinders fathers' access to the services, and the structure and delivery of the services themselves.
+Research on this last factor has mainly focused on social workers' attitudes and perceptions as the cause of father absence.

-In this paper, we wish to focus on an aspect that has hitherto received scant attention, if any: the role of the services' organizational apsects as a cause of fathers' low engagement.
-Therefore, the research question that we set to answer is what is the role of organizational culture, norms and structure in the social services in the low engagement of fathers in family and children-oriented social work interventions?
+In this article, we focus on an aspect that has hitherto received scant attention, if any: the impact of social services' organizational culture on fathers' levels of engagement.
+We seek to answer this research question: What role does organizational culture, norms, and structure in the social services play in the low levels of engagement of fathers in family- and child-oriented social work interventions?

-To answer this question, the paper presents a new theoretical concept – the primary contact person (PCP) assumption.
-This concept refers to the assumption that routine interactions within the interventions are made with one of the family members – the primary contact person- implicit in family-oriented interventions.
-While both policy documents and field workers claim that contact is made with people of all genders, in practice these contact persons are almost exclusively mothers.
-The Primary Contact Person assumption, together with the preference for mothers, are central elements of the Mother-Based Intervention – a focus on the mother as the center of child and family-related interventions, previously described by the authors (The Authors, 2020; Forthcoming a; Forthcoming b).
+To answer this question, we present a new theoretical concept: the primary contact person (PCP) assumption.
+It holds that routine interactions within family social work interventions are based on the implicit assumption that only one of the family members is the primary contact person.
+Although both written policies and program mandates require that, wherever possible, contact be made with both parents, in practice these contact persons are almost exclusively mothers.
+The PCP assumption and the cultural preference for mothers are central elements of the mother-based intervention, which focuses on the mother as the center of child- and family-related interventions and is previously described by the authors (The Authors, 2020; Forthcoming a; Forthcoming b).

-In the first part of the paper, we will discuss existing research on father engagement in social services and point to the gap we find in this literature – the role of the services' organizational structure.
-After describing our methodological approach, we will describe our findings, documenting the Primary Care Person assumption and its manifestation in the routine work of social workers.
-In the discussion section, we will connect the Primary Care Person assumption to existing research on father engagement and show how together they create the Mother-Based Intervention.
-In the concluding section, we will discuss the answer to our research question, the paper's impact, and its limitation.
+In the first part of the article, we review existing research on father engagement in social services and point to the gap in the literature on the impact of the services' organizational structure and culture.
+After describing our methodological approach, we present our findings, documenting the PCP assumption and how it is manifested in the routine work of social workers.
+In the discussion section, we connect this assumption to existing research on father engagement and show how together they create the mother-based intervention.
+In the concluding section, we discuss the answer to our research question, both its impact and its limitations.

 Literature Review